Don’t Be Afraid of Camping

 What do I Eat?

 For trips of up to 2-3 days you can survive on bread, cheese and some vegetables, but for anything longer you will want to bring a gas cooker with you.
-There are many different models ranging from very light ones for backpackers (mainly just for cooking hot water, tea and coffee) to large and stable ones with two flames and much more power for when traveling by car and weight is not an issue.
+There are many different models ranging from for backpackers (mainly just for cooking hot water, tea and coffee) to with two flames and much more power for when traveling by car and weight is not an issue.

-If you are now thinking of pasta and rice, you are on the right track, but your best friends will be couscous and bulgur, due to their much shorter cooking time.
-You will also need some lightweight pots and pans (available from good outdoor stores), not only for the lower weight, but also for their lower mass, which allows them to heat much faster.
+If you are now thinking of pasta and rice, you are on the right track, but your best friends will be and , due to their much shorter cooking time.
+You will also need some (available from good outdoor stores), not only for the lower weight, but also for their lower mass, which allows them to heat much faster.
 On the downside, food sticks and burns much faster in these, so you’ll have to stir quite often.

 If you are staying at a camp site, they will usually have a restaurant, a coffee shop and sometimes even a small supermarket.
 Of course, everything is a bit more expensive there, but it’s very convenient, especially if you need just a few small things.